 The RN-to-BSN program at Lindenwood University Department of Nursing meets the needs of nurses who want to advance their educational preparation to a Bachelor of Science in Nursing degree.

 The RN-to-BSN program at Lindenwood University Department of Nursing meets the needs of nurses who want to advance their educational preparation to a Bachelor of Science in Nursing degree.
 The program is designed for students who have completed a basic nursing degree or diploma or those who are pursuing a basic nursing degree and want to concurrently enroll to begin work toward a BSN.
 The Institute of Medicine’s (IOM) Future of Nursing report (2011) calls for at least 80% of practicing professional nurses to be prepared at the baccalaureate level.
-LU’s RN-to-BSN program offers professional nurses in our community the opportunity to expand their educational preparation for practice to be in line with the expectations of our profession and the increasingly complex healthcare environment.
+Lindenwood University’s RN-to-BSN program offers professional nurses in our community the opportunity to expand their educational preparation for practice to be in line with the expectations of our profession and the increasingly complex healthcare environment.

 The Baccalaureate Degree in Nursing at Lindenwood University is accredited by the Commission of Collegiate Nursing Education, http://www.aacn.nche.edu/ccne-accreditation.

 - BSN graduates will apply professional nursing concepts to provide, coordinate, and lead nursing care in a variety of healthcare settings.

 - BSN graduates will integrate perspectives from liberal studies in order to enhance understanding of self, others, and the world in which we live.

 - BSN graduates will pursue professional growth and lifelong learning opportunities through formal and informal educational endeavors.